 Focus on Your Car Control Skills

-Whether you’re turning, changing lanes, or maneuvering through traffic, your car control skills need to be on point for you to pass your driving test.
-To build your car control skills, it’s important that you spend a good deal of time practicing in parking lots and on quiet side streets.
+Whether you’re turning, changing lanes, or manoeuvring through traffic, your car control skills need to be on point for you to pass your driving test.
+To build your car control skills, it’s important that you spend a good deal of time practising in parking lots and on quiet side streets.

 Think Ahead, but Don’t Think Too Far Ahead